 “I work closely with the head teacher, the CAMFED-trained Teacher Mentor, and the School-based Committee, to understand in detail the day-to-day challenges that learners and teachers encounter, and what needs to be done to address them.
 The approach is different from that of a teacher, whose main focus is academic performance.
 As Learner Guides, we take an interest in every child’s life as a whole.” – Petronella, Zimbabwe

 Learner Guides are tuned into the needs and social challenges of children in their communities, and possess the tools and resources to support children academically as well as socially.
 Beyond the classroom, they provide a bridge between schools, families and local authorities.
 They take action for “invisible” children and where others may lack time or resources, they go above and beyond to keep girls in school.

 “The Learner Guide yields positive results for the students because she stands as a caregiver and as a problem solver.
 There are children who cannot directly present their challenges to the teacher, but through the Learner Guide the children have been able to explain their problems.
 I have been by contributing the little I have and meeting the various needs that can help them to attend school.” – Stumai, Tanzania

 Leading for a better world

-Learner Guides deliver the My Better World curriculum in weekly sessions as part of the school timetable, providing support to 40-50 children.
-The curriculum is designed to improve students’ confidence, resilience, and autonomy, encouraging children to become more aware of their rights, responsibilities, and values.
+Learner Guides deliver the My Better World program in weekly sessions as part of the school timetable, providing support to 40-50 children.
+The program is designed to improve students’ confidence, resilience, and autonomy, encouraging children to become more aware of their rights, responsibilities, and values.
 It is tailored to local needs, including life skills, sexual and reproductive health, literacy and study skills.